 Amy Winehouse was very much alive when we mentioned her in the book.
 The day after she died, our world turned upside down with renewed interest in our book.
 TV stations such as CNN, Al Jazeera, and Vice picked us up for on-camera interviews.
 Radio stations called at all hours from across the world.
 The book was mentioned in dozens of news articles.
 We were heartbroken that Amy died and joined The 27s.
 She was such a raw and incredible talent.
 A real and vulnerable human being who dealt with fame and fortune with dangerous excess that eventually killed her.

 The 27s is now out of print and interested readers occasionally find used copies on Amazon and eBay.
 We’ve updated the book and made it almost ready for a digital release although we have yet to set the publishing date.
-We’re also busy pushing on an adaptation of The 27s to become animated for a screen near you, so hopefully we can make another update to this site and page in the near future.
 The story of The 27s continues!